 This is one reason why so many people have more success when they hire a personal fitness trainer to help them meet their goals.
 Trainers require payment in advance.

 Here’s what to ask your potential trainers the right questions to determine if they are the right fit for you.

 1. What Is Their Experience?

 Once you find your trainer, explain to your potential personal trainer why you are seeking their help.
-For example, let them know if you want to compete in a marathon, or if you want to lose weight, or if you need to modify your fitness routine due to any injury, etc.
+For example, let them know if you want to compete in a marathon, or if you want to lose weight, try a product like meticore, or if you need to modify your fitness routine due to any injury, etc.

 Then ask the trainer to tell you about their relevant experience and success in helping others in your position meet their goals.
 What you want to hear is information about certifications/accreditations they have earned and specifics about their work experience with real people.

 2. Do They Teach in Your Preferred Environment?

 Ask them to describe what type of workouts they believe would be best for you to start with.
 Would they be working with you in a gym or outside or a mix of both?
 Are they open to accommodate you if your preference is different than theirs?
 If it’s in a gym, do they have an air conditioner such as blaux air conditioner to keep the room cool?